ticgal/glpiagentutils/README.md

 [![License](https://img.shields.io/badge/License-GNU%20AGPLv3-blue.svg)](https://github.com/ticgal/taskdrop/blob/master/LICENSE)

 ## Disclaimer
-Use them at your own risk.
+You can use them at your own risk.
-If you need professional support please contact us.
+If you need professional support, please get in touch with us.

 ## What are GLPI Agent Utils?